Mandarin Rat Snake (Elaphe mandarina) Despite lacking most of the genetic mutations that make other snakes popular, mandarin rats possess a strikin

 Fresh, clean water should be provided at all times.
 I’ve never seen my mandarins soak inside their water dishes, but they will often bury themselves underneath them, so a water dish sturdy enough not to be knocked over is a must.

 Humidity should be moderate.
 Respiratory problems or blisters may develop in your snake if the substrate is always kept wet.
 Simply providing a humid hide box filled with moist sphagnum moss at all times is enough for these snakes.
-This can be measure with a humidity gauge such as the Zoo Med Dual Analog Thermometer and Humidity Gauge.
+This can be measure with a humidity gauge.

 If you believe that your enclosure is drying out too quickly, keep in mind that a solid-topped cage with ventilation on the sides, such as a tub, won’t dry out as fast as an open-topped screen cage.
 This is especially helpful when working with hatchlings since they shed more often and are more sensitive to drying out.
 No matter the placement, always be sure to have adequate ventilation to prevent stagnant air and mold.